Skip to content

 The test case fails if the app uses SSLSocket without a HostnameVerifier.

-Note: If a HostnameVerifier is present, ensure it's not implemented in an unsafe manner.
+If a HostnameVerifier is present, ensure it's not implemented in an unsafe manner.
 See Incorrect Implementation of Server Hostname Verification for guidance.

 Demos

-MASTG-DEMO-0049: SSLSocket Connection to Wrong Host Server Blocked by HostnameVerifier MASTG-DEMO-0048: SSLSocket Connection to Wrong Host Server Allowed by Lack of HostnameVerifier
+MASTG-DEMO-0048: SSLSocket Connection to Wrong Host Server Allowed by Lack of HostnameVerifier MASTG-DEMO-0049: SSLSocket Connection to Wrong Host Server Blocked by HostnameVerifier